evkx/evkx.github.io/content/models/cupra/born/BORN_58/_index.md

 ## Climate system

 There is one climate system available.
-The 2-zone Climatronic climate system supports different temperatures in two zone for the driver and passenger.
+The 2-zone Climatronic climate system supports different temperatures in two zone for the driver and passenger. interior.hvac.heatpump

 ## Comfort